 Günter Litfin Memorial – The Preserved Berlin Wall Watchtower

 A preserved watchtower looming presides in front of a residential apartment block as construction takes place around it to build up a former Border Strip area.
 As stark as the tower is, it remains a memorial for all Berlin Wall victims killed by GDR border troops.
 It is also named for and in remembrance of Günter Litfin – the first person to be killed by East German forces and the second known person to die trying to cross the Berlin Wall.

 A cross-border worker from the East and working in the West, Günter Litfin, tried to get back to the West via the River Spree and caught when crossing the Railway Bridge that marked the border.
 At the time, his death was framed as an accident as the GDR government didn’t want to admit people were trying to escape openly.

 How to get to the Günter Litfin Memorial: U-Bahn Station Schwartzkopffstraße

-You can read more about the story of Günter Litfin and how the Memorial can be here.
+Read more here about the story of Günter Litfin and how the Memorial came to be.

 Segments of the Berlin Wall at Potsdamer Platz Station

 It wasn’t until 2008 that the Berlin Wall’s last sections at Potsdamer Platz and Stresemannstraße were torn down.
 As a form of memorial, six Wall segments were kept and put on display outside of the entrance to the Potsdamer Platz station with accompanying information boards.

 How to get to Potsdamer Platz: S-Bahn and U-Bahn Potsdamer Platz.

 The Importance of Visiting Berlin Wall Sites

 Berlin has changed dramatically since the fall of the Wall and German Reunification.
 Architectural remains of the former East remain, historic buildings restored, and grand new buildings rising, yet the two halves of the city are now one.
 A city once divided but which now thrives in unison.

 Importantly, the city’s dark history is always at the fore, with plenty of museums, memorials, and tours from which we can all learn when visiting.